Nausicaä (Nausicaä of the Valley of the Wind)

-Nausicaä's abilities include determination and commitment.
+Nausicaä is characterized as determined and committed.
 Her magnetic personality attracts admiration and adoration from nearly all those who meet her.
 Her empathy allows her to communicate with many animals.
 Nausicaä joins a war between adjacent territories of the remaining inhabitable land.
 Assuming command of the Valley's small force sets her off on a journey that will alter the course of human existence.

 Many experts and manga enthusiasts have interpreted the character.
 Nausicaä won the seventh Animage Grand Prix, and the June 1987 Grand Prix, coming second in May 1991, and again coming first in December 1992.
 In 2014, IGN ranked her as the ninth greatest anime character of all time, saying that "She is a genuine, charismatic character who is loved and respected by her people.
 But she's also a capable, though reluctant, warrior."

 Character outline

 Although a skillful fighter, Miyazaki's Nausicaä is humane and peace-loving.
 She has an unusual gift for communicating with the giant insects and is noted for her empathy toward animals, humans, as well as other beings.
 As an intelligent girl, Nausicaä frequently explores the toxic wasteland, which surrounds the realms and conducts scientific experiments in an attempt to define the true nature and origins of the toxic world in which she lives.
 Her explorations are facilitated by her skill at "windriding": flying with an advanced glider-like craft called Mehve, equipped with a jet-assist.